2013 conviction of Vietnamese dissidents: Charges

-Dang Ngoc Minh and her daughter Nguyen Dang Minh Man were accused of painting the slogan "HS.TS.VN" on a school, which means "Hoang Sa, Truong Sa, Viet Nam".
-The slogan has been used to support the case in the Paracel Islands and Spratly Islands disputes that the islands belong to Vietnam.
-The Vietnamese government actually agrees with statement.
+Dang Ngoc Minh and her daughter Nguyen Dang Minh Man were accused of painting the slogan "HS.TS.VN" on the walls of a school, which means "Hoang Sa, Truong Sa, Viet Nam".
+The slogan has been used to support the case in the Paracel and Spratly Islands disputes that the archipelagoes belong to Vietnam, a claim that the Vietnamese government actually endorses.

 Sentence

 The verdict was announced by Judge Tran Ngoc on January 9, 2013.
 Three have been sentenced to 13 years, and 11 others to 3–8 years on charges violating Clause 1 of Article 79 of the Vietnamese criminal code for organizing "to attempt to overthrow the government".
 At the trial, Paulus Le Son was the only one not to have acknowledged any wrongdoings.

 According to Human Rights Watch, the supposed charges included attending a training course by Viet Tan in Bangkok, being members of Viet Tan or actively participating with the organization.

 A BBC report says that these sentences were among "the harshest given to any political dissident in Vietnam in recent years".